keen99/puppet-beanstalkd/README.md

 ## Supported OSes

-redhat/centos currently.
+redhat/centos and debian/ubuntu currently.
 Please PR updates for others!

 Requires packages (rpm, etc) with traditional init scripts supported by service{} for your OS.